What Are "French-Style" Cheesecakes?

 French cheesecakes are dramatically different from their American equivalents.
 Or, at least this one (based on the recipes of the Alsatian region of France) is.
 There's an irony to the fact that it comes from this region, located on the border with Germany, which is famous for hearty, meat and potatoes-based Alsation food.

 Yet the cheesecakes are much light and spongy, soft, and delicate, more like a souffle than the heavy and decadent cheesecakes of the United States.

-This French-style cheesecake is refreshing, delicate, and elegant, and in this case graced with a beautiful wisp of orange, seductively coiling itself around the tongue as one eats it, with the beautiful melding of the sweetness and the orange and a dusting of powdered sugar.
-It is a delight to eat, wonderful as a pleasant dessert after a rich meal.
+This French-style cheesecake is refreshing, delicate, and elegant and, in this case, graced with a beautiful wisp of orange, seductively coiling itself around the tongue as one eats it, with the beautiful melding of the sweetness and the orange and a dusting of powdered sugar.
+It is a delight to eat as a pleasant dessert after a rich meal.